github/training-kit/git-guides/git-push.md

 `git push` updates the remote branch with local commits.
 It is one of the four commands in Git that prompts interaction with the remote repository.
 You can also think of `git push` as _update_ or _publish_.

 By default, `git push` only updates the corresponding branch on the remote.
-So, if you are checked out to the `master` branch when you execute `git push`, then only the `master` branch will be updated.
+So, if you are checked out to the `main` branch when you execute `git push`, then only the `main` branch will be updated.
 It's always a good idea to use `git status` to see what branch you are on before pushing to the remote.

 ## How to Use `git push`